 List of content you will read in this article:

 You'll need an SSH key if you want to access your server and make changes remotely.
-This post will explain how to create an SSH key in Windows so that you can start using it.
+This post will explain how to create SSH key in Windows so that you can start using it.
 Also, we have explained how to use the SSH key after you have generate SSH Key in Windows.

 What is an SSH Key?